core45/laravel-kiriengine/README.md

-# Laravel Kiriengine
+# Laravel KiriEngine

-A Laravel package for interacting with the Kiriengine API.
+A Laravel package for interacting with the KiriEngine API.

 ## Installation